-The pandemic brought to light the need for broadband.
+COVID-19 brought to light the need for broadband.
 The need was always there, but when so many had to work from home and students had to take classes online, the urgency for it increased.
-Understanding that need should help with a better adoption rate of broadband.
+Understanding that need should help bolster adoption rates.

-With that in mind, FTC was focusing on educating its members long before COVID, including developing a video for FTC's local TV station.
-The video was split into shorter videos to be posted on the company's website.
-FTC also developed a speed calculator, which, after receiving user information, calculates the needed bandwidth in a home or business.
-The company has also attempted to educate through newsletters, blogs, social media and advertising.
+With that in mind, FTC and its subsidiary, FTC Diversified Services, LLC, were working on educating the people in its area long before COVID.

+Part of the process was developing a video for FTC's local TV station, which was split into shorter videos for its website.
+FTC also developed a speed calculator, which, after receiving user information, determines needed bandwidth at an address.
+FTC has also attempted to educate through newsletters, social media, blogs and advertising.

-FTC devoted a section on its website to fiber and broadband.
-It details the progress of FTC's ongoing fiber project, including an online tool that shows the maximum speed available down to the address point level.
+A section added on the website details the progress of the company's fiber project.
+It included an online tool that shows the maximum speed available at an address.

-The company donated 15 computers as well as the mice and keyboards to the Shiloh Community Center, a facility under development, that will be utilized by residents in both Sumter and Lee counties.
-The center will teach residents how broadband can change their lives.
+The company also donated 15 computers to the Shiloh Community Center, a facility under development, that will be used by residents in both Sumter and Lee counties.

 In Clarendon, FTC recently met with the K&H Resource Center, which offers help to senior citizens in the Summerton area.
-Part of the meeting centered around the donation of computers for its computer room as well as cultivating a relationship with the University of South Carolina Sumter to take Apple courses in the school's iLab.
+Part of the meeting centered around the donation of computers as well as cultivating a relationship with the University of South Carolina Sumter to take free Apple courses in the school's iLab.